Is lightning near Decatur right now?

 Thunderstorm season near Decatur

-Decatur sits in Alabama, which averages about 60 thunderstorm days a year — roughly 2.4× the US average of 25.
+Lightning near Decatur follows Alabama's pattern of about 60 thunderstorm days a year, roughly 2.4× the national average of 25.
 Lightning near Decatur is most frequent April–September.

 - AL thunderstorm days/yr